Skip to main content

 The Department of Internal Medicine plays a foundational role in academics at the University of Utah.
 The department has a large degree of engagement in education, comprising 20 percent of full-time employees and 16.6 percent of core educators.
 Furthermore, Internal Medicine faculty taught 15 percent of all class sessions in 2021.
 The department trains more than 130 residents annually in its categorical, preliminary, and combined Internal Medicine-Pediatrics residency programs.
 In addition, our fellowship programs train nearly 100 fellows annually.

-The categorical residency program attracts high-quality residents from across the United States and is proud to emphasize diversity in its residency class.
+The categorical residency program attracts high-quality residents from across the United States and is proud to emphasize belonging in its residency class.
 The program is well balanced to offer exceptional clinical training in both the inpatient and outpatient settings, allowing residents to choose areas of training that include traditional, global health, underserved communities, or academic hospitalist training tracks.
 The program strategically grows its curriculum with active initiatives in substance use, resilience training and burnout prevention and recognition, health care policy and advocacy, health care disparities, and health equity.
 Mentoring and opportunities for research are high priorities for the department.
 While in residency training, the 2020-2021 categorical internal medicine graduates participated in scholarship projects resulting in 47 presentations at international, national, and regional meetings and 43 publications.

 Research